 Description

-These Birthday Cake Chocolate Chip Cookies are an easy cookie recipe worth celebrating!
-They’re made from cake mix and loaded up with chocolate, Golden Oreos, and sprinkles.
+Celebrate with these easy birthday cake cookies made from cake mix and loaded up with chocolate, crushed Golden Oreos, and rainbow sprinkles!

 Ingredients